luisdallacqua/rick-and-morty-app/README.md

 React hook form was a test to use a library to validate a form, and I think that besides add lots of complexity in a form there are some advantages like do not need to worry about state of form.

 MongoDb Atlas is the way I choose to save data in cloud, and when I deploy the aplication the data persists.

+Next-auth has been choosen for the been designed to be used with NextJs and serveless, and is flexible and easy to use.

 ### Features
 ---